 Public Art Walking Tour

 View the Public Art Walking Tour Brochure

 Start your Cannon Beach public art walking tour at the corner of Spruce and 2nd Street in front of the public restrooms, and take a leisurely 1.4-mile, 45-minute walk around Cannon Beach to view seven public art installations in steel, wood, and bronze.
-Two other pieces of public art are not on this walking tour, but are worth finding.
-Fisherman’s Dance is a collection of three modern carved wooden totems by Steve Jensen located on East Sunset Boulevard near Reservoir Road.
+Two other public art pieces are not on this walking tour but are worth finding.
+Fisherman’s Dance is a collection of three modern carved wooden totems by Steve Jensen on East Sunset Boulevard near Reservoir Road.
 In the northeast corner of the Tolovana Beach State Recreation Site Parking Lot is a stone and metal sculpture, Salmon Journey, by Native American artist Lillian Pitt and Aaron Loveitt.